typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 - **`--hidePageTitle`**<br>
   Do not print the page title.
 Defaults to `false`.
 - **`--hideKindTag`**<br>
-  Do not print the kind tag beneath the page title.
+  Do not print the kind tag identifiers for symbols.
 Defaults to `false`.
 - **`--hideHierarchy`**<br>
   Do not print reflection hierarchy.
 Defaults to `false`.
 - **`--indexPageTitle`**<br>